mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 ### HWMon collector

-The HWMon collector reports the power and energy consumption of hardware components, when available.
-They will be read from `/sys/class/hwmon` folder.
-Each metric will have a chip name to indicate what component is being monitored and a sensor name if there are multiple sensors that are monitoring the component.
-List of supported metrics presenetd by HWMon collector are:
+The HWMon collector reports the power and energy consumption of hardware components when available.
+Metrics are read from the `/sys/class/hwmon` directory.
+Each metric has a chip name to indicate what component is being monitored and a sensor name if there are multiple sensors monitoring the component.
+The list of supported metrics presented by the HWMon collector are:

 - Current power consumption